lfxx123/TKBC/README.md

 An Interpretable Multi-hop Reasoning (IMR) model for temporal KG forecasting.

 This is the code of paper Interpretable Multi-hop Reasoning for Forecasting Future Links on Temporal Knowledge Graphs.
-Liang Zongwei, Junan Yang, Keju Huang, Hui Liu.
+Zongwei Liang, Junan Yang, Keju Huang, Hui Liu.

 ## Dependencies
 <!-- 库版本 -->